-Head coach Leslie King enters her 11th season at the helm of the University of Pennsylvania softball team, after leading the program to its first ever NCAA playoff appearance in 2013.
-Since her arrival at Penn, King has coached 35 players who have earned 71 All-Ivy honors, including two-time Player of the Year Christina Khosravi (2006, 2008) and the 2007 Player of the Year Annie Kinsey.
-Kinsey also was named to the Easton All-American second team during her time at Penn.
-Under the direction of King, three players -- Alisha Prystowsky, Keiko Uraguchi, and Kinsey -- have each been named All-Ivy in each of their four seasons.
+Head coach Leslie King recently completed her 11th season at the helm of the University of Pennsylvania softball team.
+Since her arrival at Penn, King led the program to its first ever NCAA playoff appearance in 2013 and has coached 37 players who have earned 78 All-Ivy honors, including two-time Player of the Year Christina Khosravi (2006, 2008) and four-time first-team All-Ivy Annie Kinsey.
+Kinsey was named the 2007 Player of the Year and was also named to the Easton All-American second team, during her time at Penn.
+Under the direction of King, five players – Elysse Gorney, Brooke Coloma, Alisha Prystowsky, Keiko Uraguchi, and Kinsey -- have been named All-Ivy in each of their four seasons.

 The 2012 Quakers won a program-record 33 games, including a 15-5 mark in Ivy League play.
 Penn also advanced to the Ivy League Championship Series for the second time in program history and had eight players (three first and second-team, along with two honorable mention) earn All-Ivy accolades including Alexis Borden named as the Ivy League Rookie of the Year.